OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 - Delight users by enabling additional features or providing additional value

-- Display open approvals and the risk associated
+- Display open approvals and the risks associated

 ### Before a transaction

-- Block harmful dapps and links
+- Block harmful dApps and links

 - Review address trust and safety prior to signature